 ii.
 Let man and beast be covered with sackcloth: They even repented on behalf of their animals, dressing them as if the animals were in mourning for the dead.

 i.
-So much of modern “repentance,” with its claim of excuses and reasons why we sinned, is really not repentance at all.
-It is only an attempt to justify and excuse our sin.
+Many modern expressions of repentance, making excuses and justifying reasons for the sin, are really not repentance at all.
+Often they are only attempts to justify and excuse sin.
 Nevertheless, you sinned or you didn’t; if you did, there is no excuse, and if you haven’t, there is no need to repent.
 Repentance and excuses simply don’t belong together.

 e.
 Yes, let every one turn from his evil way and from the violence that is in his hands: Repentance means turning from your evil way and from the violence that is in your hands.
 Repentance means to change your mind and turn from your previous sinful actions.